ncm2/ncm2/README.md

 me now.
 And It seems there's lots of differences between deoplete, YCM, and nvim-complete-manager, by design.

-I haven't read the source of YCM yet.
+I havn't read the source of YCM yet.
 So here I'm describing the main design of NCM (from now on, I'm using NCM as short for nvim-complete-manager) and some of the differences between deoplete and this plugin.

 Each completion source should be a standalone process, the manager notifies the completion source for any text changing, even when popup menu is visible.